fairyglade/ly/readme.md

 sudo rc-update add ly
 ```

-You can edit which tty ly will start on in the service script.
+You can edit which tty Ly will start on by editing the `tty` option in the configuration file.

-If you choose a tty that already has a login/getty running you have to disable the getty so it doesn't respawn on top of ly
+If you choose a tty that already has a login/getty running (has a basic login prompt), then you have to disable the getty so it doesn't respawn on top of ly
 ```
-sudo rc-update del agetty.tty1
+sudo rc-update del agetty.tty2
 ```

 ## Arch Linux Installation